Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Methodology

 \subsection{Phase-Folded Transit Modeling}

-The normalized TESS light curve was phase-folded using an initial literature ephemeris to combine all transit events into a single, high signal-to-noise transit profile.
-The folded light curve was then fitted with the physical transit model described above.
-The fitting procedure minimized the residuals between the observed flux and the model light curve, yielding best-fit estimates of the transit geometry parameters.
-Figure~\ref{fig:batman_fit_no_res} shows the phase-folded light curve with the best-fitting physical transit model overlaid.
+The normalized TESS light curve was folded with the initial ephemeris taken from the literature to produce a combined, high signal-to-noise phase-folded transit light curve.
+This curve was fitted with the physical transit model described above.
+Minimization of the difference between the observed and model fluxes yielded the best estimates of the transit geometry parameters.
+The result of the phase-folded fitting is shown in Fig.~\ref{fig:batman_fit_no_res}.